How long does it usually take to go through all four phases and what type of investment fits every stage?

 When you begin your solution validation phase, you do several iterations with simple solution experiments.
 Ranging from explaining your solution, to landing pages, solutions made out of paper and clickable demos.
 That way you can iterate fast and learn as much as possible, without spending time developing an actual solution.

 When you see that you have initial validation for a certain solution, build a prototype.
 A prototype should not take more than two to three weeks to develop.
 Keep it simple and see if the prototype can solve the problem when given to the customer.

 Only after you have mostly proven your solution, go out and build a first version.
 Even then, we like to build 80% in 20% of the time and not build 100% of the solution in mind, because that usually takes 200%.
 Discuss what you can leave out, to get it out as fast as possible.
-Iterating after launch is much easier than to create the perfect first verion.
+Iterating after launch is much easier than to create the perfect first version.
 That process is endless.
-Remember that the first iPhone didn’t even had copy/paste!
-You can leave out much more than you expect, since you are still building to learn, not to scale.
+Remember that the first iPhone didn’t even have copy/paste!
+You can leave out much more than you expect since you are still building to learn, not to scale.

 Prove people will pay

 Now the real hard part starts.
 Prove your customer will actually pay for your solution and pay enough to make it a viable business.
 We do a lot of thought exercises with our startups where we ask how much revenue they need to make to consider the company to have found product/market fit.
 Now divide that by the price of a monthly subscription, the initial price for the product or the money you can earn from advertising per user and you realise that it is much harder to create a viable revenue model than you think.
 200.000 euro yearly revenue sounds like it should be doable, but if that means you have to sell a monthly subscription to 20.000 people, you suddenly realize it is much harder to achieve that.